 Tectonic plates are gigantic segments or pieces of the earth’s crust and uppermost mantle that together constitute the Lithosphere.
 They are large slabs of rock embedded in the earth’s crust and upper mantle, the next layer down.
 The interactions of these plates shape all cutting edge landmasses and impact the significant features of planetary geology— from earthquakes and volcanoes to the rise of continents.

 However, the age of earth’s tectonic plates is an enduring puzzle in geology.

 A new study by the Yale geophysicists seems to figure out the answer.

-According to the study, earth’s ever-shifting, an underground network of tectonic plates was firmly in place more than 4 billion years ago.
+According to the study, the earth’s ever-shifting, underground network of tectonic plates was firmly in place more than 4 billion years ago.
 It was on the earth for longer than we initially thought.

 Jun Korenaga, a professor of earth and planetary sciences at Yale’s Faculty of Arts and Sciences, said, “Understanding when plate tectonics started on Earth has long been a fundamentally difficult problem.
 As we go back deeper in time, we have fewer geological records.”

 “One promising proxy for determining if tectonic plates were operational is the growth of continents.
 This is because the only way to build up a continent-sized chunk of land is for surrounding surface rock to keep sinking deeply over a long period — a process called subduction that is possible only through plate tectonics.”

 For this study, scientists devised a geochemical simulation of the early Earth based on the element argon – an inert gas that landmasses emit into the atmosphere.
 Argon is too heavy to escape Earth’s gravity, so it remains in the atmosphere like a geochemical ledger.